tianyingw/tianyingw.github.io/gallery.md

 ---

 <p align="justify">
 As a mentor, I am committed to learning what each student needs to succeed and encouraging active learning skills to carry forward.
 I have supervised ten undergraduate students at Tsinghua University with various research training projects, including statistical methodologies on modeling zero-inflated data, multivariate regression, low-rank approximation, genetic association studies, etc. Here are some examples.
 More on the way!
+[Research opportunities](https://tianyingw.github.io/openings/) are open to highly motivated students.
+Interested individuals are encouraged to reach out for more details.
 </p>

 ## Modeling zero-inflated data with error-in-variables